-HALF-STEP AND WHOLE-STEPLet's do a little discussion on half-steps and whole-steps
+Let’s do a little discussion on half-step and whole step movement in music.

 To get the half step from any note, just move up or down to the next note.

 Eg. A half step upward from C is C#.

 A half step upward from G is G#.